Misfits-Rebels-Outcasts/Photo-Curves/README.md

 ### Build

 * Download the Source Code
-* Launch XCode and load Pipeline.xcodeproj
+* Launch XCode and load Photo Curves.xcodeproj
 * Build and run on iPhone Simulator or Device